francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-layout/02a-exercice-layout-basic/README.md

 - Changing one element to 'position: absolute;'
 - Changing one element to 'position: fixed;'

-## c) Open this document, and reproduce one of the following:
+## c) Re-open the same document, and reproduce one of the following:

+(*document has 12 blocks relatively positionned*)

 (12 different layout thumbnails)